The Climate + Clean Energy Equity Fund

 These are detailed key behaviors necessary for each employee to perform effectively across the organization.

 • Accountability: Holds self and others accountable for measurable high-quality, timely, cost-effective results.

 • Collaboration: Builds constructive working relationships with clients/customers/grantees, other work units, community organizations, and others to meet mutual goals and objectives; behaves professionally and supportively when working with individuals from various ethnic, social, and educational backgrounds.

 • Communication: Conveys and receives information and ideas through various media to individuals or groups in a manner that engages the listener, helps them understand and retain the message, and invites response and feedback.
 Keeps others informed appropriately; demonstrates good written, oral, and listening skills.

 • Commitment to Equity: Has lived experience and has a systems-level understanding of equity, diversity, equity, and inclusion.
 Cultivates opportunities through diverse people; respects and relates well to people from varied backgrounds; understand various worldviews and is sensitive to group differences; sees diversity as an opportunity; challenges bias and intolerance.
 Appreciates and leverages all individuals’ capabilities, insights, and ideas, working effectively with individuals of diverse styles, abilities, and motivations.

 • Teamwork: Participates as an active and contributing team member to achieve team goals.
 Works cooperatively with other team members, involves others, shares information as appropriate, and shares credit for team accomplishments.

-• Adaptability: Adapts workflow to accommodate changes when opportunities arise, or work priorities shift.
+• Adaptability: Adapts workflow to accommodate changes when opportunities arise or work priorities shift.
 Adjusts plans on a quick timeline when needed.
 Accepts changes as part of the process to meet goals and is willing to engage in tension that might arise.
-Remains optimistic when changes occur.
+Remain optimistic when changes occur.